 All staff have a duty of care to take reasonable steps to prevent reasonably foreseeable harm to students.
-All staff must ensure that other appropriate staff members are aware of any incidents, suspicions or disclosures of child abuse as soon as possible after they occur.
+All staff must ensure that a member of the leadership team is aware of any incidents, suspicions or disclosures of child abuse as soon as possible after they occur.
 This will allow appropriate supports to be put in place for the student affected.